 Here’s a really good video from Brandon Gramse at Select Billiards.
 Thanks Brandon!

 Stay tuned for our future blog posts where we’ll teach you about other effects of English including “throw” and “curve & masse!”
 You can receive billiards tips daily by following Game Tables Online on twitter @GameTablesOnlin.
-Don’t forget to stop by and shop for new billiards accessories!

 More Billiards Instructionals: